lmullen/jsr/issues/vol13/Reed.markdown

 these chapters highlight the lives of African women to provide new and diverse perspectives on the development of the slave system and the experience of southern slaves.

-* * * * *

-"By investigating how slaves saw themselves and each other, these chapters show that enslaved men and women did not simply develop broad, racialized, African identities, but often understood themselves in complex ethnic terms."

-* * * * *

 This focus on diversity of experience continues in the second section, "Race, Identity, and Community."
 By investigating how slaves saw